 Option: Swap Menton for Monte Carlo for a more down to earth day trip or cross the border for a French/Italian road trip.

 7 Day Itinerary

-Follow the above 3 day itinerary plus:
+For this road trip itinerary, follow the above 3 day itinerary plus:

-Make the half hour drive from Nice to Antibes (stay 2 nights).
+Make the half-hour drive from Nice to Antibes (stay 2 nights).
 Go for a leisurely lunch in a little restaurant or creperie in the compact old town.
 Burn off all that good food with a walk through the pedestrianised streets then around the pretty waterfront.
 Stop by for a look at the Picasso Museum, housed in a former chateau built upon the ancient Greek city of Antipolis.

 Leave early for Cannes, not for more fancy dinners but to catch the ferry to Ile Sainte-Marguerite.
 Spend the day exploring the unspoilt island via the pine and eucalyptus lined trails.
 Stop at the Museum of the Sea to visit the prison cell of the Man in the Iron Mask.
 Return to Cannes for the night.